Copa Holdings, S.A. is a publicly traded foreign private issuer listed on the New York Stock Exchange under the ticker “CPA”.

 The NYSE requires that corporations with shares listed on the exchange comply with certain corporate governance standards.
 As a foreign private issuer, we are only required to comply with certain NYSE rules relating to audit committees and periodic certifications to the NYSE.
 The NYSE also requires that we provide a summary of the significant differences between our corporate governance practices and those that would apply to a U.S. domestic issuer.

-Our Board of Directors is currently comprised of twelve members, including four directors that meet the standards for independence under the rules of the NYSE.
+Our Board of Directors is currently comprised of eleven members, including four directors that meet the standards for independence under the rules of the NYSE.
 Members of our board serve two-year terms and can be reelected.

 The Company has approved a Code of Business Conduct and Ethics (the “Code”) designed to provide reasonable assurance that Copa’s directors, officers, employees and consultants act in accordance with not only the letter but also the spirit of the laws and regulations that apply to our business and with the highest ethical standards of business conduct.